How long does therapy last?

 Usually what we do with our clients who are towards the end of their time with us is meet with them twice a month instead of weekly.
 After a few months of that, we step down to what we call the “maintenance” phase, which is when we see the client once every 4-6 weeks.
 This is to make sure that you are still progressing and getting the results you like.

-You can use your insurance if your benefits plan offers coverage for out-of-network providers.
+Additionally, you can use your insurance if your benefits plan offers coverage for out-of-network providers.
 Most plans provide this coverage.

 You will need to contact your insurance company to determine your reimbursement coverage.